 1. The additional hydraulic loading on the sewer system if the sewer system is used as the means of returning the heat pump water supply to the central facility.
 2. The additional hydraulic loading on the wastewater treatment facility itself if the sewer system is used as the means of returning the heat pump water supply to the central plant.
 3. The effect on the wastewater treatment process if the temperature of the untreated wastewater is raised or lowered as a result of the operation of the heat pump system.
-(Lowering the wastewater temperature will slow down the biological treatment process and require larger aeration basins to increase the time of treatment.)
 4. The environmental impact on water quality and aquatic life in the stream where the treated wastewater is discharged as a result of a change in temperature of the wastewater discharge.